Lincoln Laboratory decommissions Lincoln Experimental Satellite-9

 The LES-9 vehicle was launched in 1976 along with a "sister" satellite, LES-8.
 These two systems demonstrated the first use of several innovative concepts and technologies:

 - Extremely wideband, very-fast, frequency-hopping, interference-mitigation spread-spectrum techniques

 - Onboard digital processing and routing for the rejection of uplink interference and for effective use of satellite resources

 - A new code-division multiple-access technique (CDMA) to allow a large number of asynchronous, bursty-traffic users to efficiently utilize bandwidth for low duty cycle messages

 - Intersatellite links enabling extremely long-range connectivity without multiple ground relay "hops" that would lead to signal delays and potential physical relay-site vulnerabilities

-The LES team also designed innovative human-interface control panels that allowed LES-8/9 communications configurations to be rapidly established or changed without requiring staff to have extensive knowledge of the satellite’s design.
-The viability of controlling a strategic communications scenario from an airborne command post was demonstrated by connecting the LES control panels to terminals on an Air Force Research Laboratory test aircraft and executing force-direction, command conferencing, and report-back functions while the controlling aircraft flew in the Artic.
+The LES team also designed innovative human-interface control panels that allowed LES-8/9 communications configurations to be rapidly established or changed without requiring staff to have extensive knowledge of the satellite's design.
+The viability of controlling a strategic communications scenario from an airborne command post was demonstrated by connecting the LES control panels to terminals on an Air Force Research Laboratory test aircraft and executing force-direction, command conferencing, and report-back functions while the controlling aircraft flew in the Arctic.